Great Raft

-The Great Raft was a gigantic log jam or series of "rafts" that clogged the Red and Atchafalaya rivers and was unique in North America in terms of its scale.
+The Great Raft was an enormous log jam or series of "rafts" that covered the Red and Atchafalaya rivers in North America from perhaps the 12th century until its destruction in the 1830s.
+It was unique in North America in terms of its scale.

 Origin

-The Great Raft probably began forming in the 12th century.
+The Great Raft possibly began forming in the 12th century, or earlier.
 It grew from its upper end, while decaying or washing out at the lower end.
 By the early 1830s, it spanned more than 160 miles.
 The raft, at one point, extended for 165 miles from Loggy Bayou to Carolina Bluffs.

-Because of its scale, the Great Raft became incorporated in the mythology of the regional Caddo tribe, which had been in the area for thousands of years.
-They credited it with protecting them from competing tribes, as well as intermittently causing floods on the land and making it fertile for agriculture.
+The Caddo People, regional inhabitants for millennia, incorporated the Great Raft into their mythology as protector from competing tribes, and recognized the contribution of associated intermittent flooding to soil fertility and agriculture.

 Harrelson et al. describe the origins of the raft:

 This ecosystem of entangled logs, vegetation and sediments remained in place for almost two millennia, altering the flow regime of the Red River and causing a complete change in its geomorphic character from a single channel to a series of anastomosing channels.
 It is believed that the initial formation of the Great Raft was triggered by catastrophic flooding as the Red River was going through some major geomorphic threshold, such as a major avulsion.
 The main contributors to the development of the Great Raft are believed to be the shifting geomorphic conditions in conjunction with extensive precipitation, river bank rotational slips and slab failure, rapid lateral migration, copious, rapidly growing riparian vegetation, exceeding a geomorphic threshold, a flashy hydrograph and a very heavy sediment load.

 Characteristics

 At the beginning of the 19th century, the raft extended from Campti, Louisiana, to around Shreveport, Louisiana.
 The raft blocked the mouth of Twelve Mile Bayou, impeding settlement in the area west of Shreveport.
 There were many smaller logjams on the Red River.
+According to one history of the Natchitoches section of Louisiana, "Campti is the oldest town on Red river, is a fine old town, and is named after an old Indian chief Campte.
+It was in remote days, a great outfitting place for North Louisiana and Arkansas territory.
+The great Raft reached as far down as Campti at the coming of the white men, making Natchitoches the head of navigation.
+The Indian traditions have it that the Raft originally reached as low down as the Falls at Alexandria."

 The raft raised the banks of the river, creating bayous and several lakes.
 Called the Great Raft Lakes, these included Caddo and Cross Lakes, along the lower reaches of the Red River's tributaries.
 Ports developed along these lakes, and Jefferson, Texas, on Caddo Lake became the second-largest inland port in the United States during this period.
 The city thrived and was considered a major gateway to East Texas.
 It was important for shipping out area commodity crops, such as cotton.